Massive gravity: Linearized massive gravity

-The vDVZ discontinuity
+vDVZ discontinuity

 In the 1970s Hendrik van Dam and Martinus J. G. Veltman and, independently, Valentin I. Zakharov discovered a peculiar property of Fierz–Pauli massive gravity: its predictions do not uniformly reduce to those of general relativity in the limit $m\to0$.
 In particular, while at small scales (shorter than the Compton wavelength of the graviton mass), Newton's gravitational law is recovered, the bending of light is only three quarters of the result Albert Einstein obtained in general relativity.
 This is known as the vDVZ discontinuity.

 We may understand the smaller light bending as follows.
 The Fierz–Pauli massive graviton, due to the broken diffeomorphism invariance, propagates three extra degrees of freedom compared to the massless graviton of linearized general relativity.
 These three degrees of freedom package themselves into a vector field, which is irrelevant for our purposes, and a scalar field.
 This scalar mode exerts an extra attraction in the massive case compared to the massless case.
 Hence, if one wants measurements of the force exerted between nonrelativistic masses to agree, the coupling constant of the massive theory should be smaller than that of the massless theory.
-But light bending is blind to the scalar sector, because the stress-energy tensor of light is traceless.
+But light bending is blind to the scalar sector, because the stress–energy tensor of light is traceless.
 Hence, provided the two theories agree on the force between nonrelativistic probes, the massive theory would predict a smaller light bending than the massless one.